SmokinCaterpillar/pypet/doc/source/pypetdoc/trajectorydoc.rst

 ============================================
-The Trajectory, Single Runs and Group Nodes
+The Trajectory and Group Nodes
 ============================================